 RFPs are used to obtain services where experience, organizational capability, and proposed approach are the most important factors.
 This method lists the contract deliverables and overall goals in general terms and requires each proposer to offer a detailed strategy for the delivery of the requested services.

 These proposals must be evaluated and ranked.
 An evaluation committee chooses the best proposals and then negotiates with the top proposer(s) before making a selection and awarding a contract(s).
-All vendors on the appropriate proposers’ list are invited to submit a proposal and where applicable, the procurements are publicly advertised in the NYS Contract Reporter or the City Record (NYC).
+All vendors on the appropriate proposers’ list are invited to submit a proposal and where applicable, the procurements are publicly advertised on the Sell to CUNY website, the NYS Contract Reporter and/or the City Record (NYC).

 CUNY PROCUREMENT POLICY